waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Puzzle Logs & Navigational Failures
 ## A. Ilex Forest Farfetch'd Puzzle
 *   **Objective:** Herd the Farfetch'd to the apprentice at (7, 28) to receive HM01 Cut.
 *   **Learnings:** The puzzle has reset after multiple failed attempts.
-My previous `puzzle_solver_agent` was fundamentally flawed and has been deleted per Overwatch critique.
+A previous attempt to use a custom agent for this puzzle was fundamentally flawed.
+The agent has since been deleted.
 My assumption that the Farfetch'd would reset to a mid-puzzle location was also incorrect, as it was not at (22, 31).
 *   **Current Hypothesis:** The puzzle has fully reset, and the Farfetch'd has returned to its initial starting position at (29, 22).
 *   **Current Plan:** After this wild battle, navigate to the area around (29, 22) to verify if the Farfetch'd is there.
 If it is, I have tested the 'push' mechanic hypothesis by interacting from the south (29, 23).
 The test failed; the Farfetch'd did not move.
 My new hypothesis is that the puzzle is a scripted sequence requiring interaction from a specific direction to trigger movement.
 *   **Test 2 (Turn 19991):** Interacting from the west at (28, 22).